mcgfeller/py-schemas/UseCases.md

 Some of the following Use Cases may be amenable to interoperability by defining protocols.

-The Use Cases reliy on common minimal [definitions](definitions.md).
+The Use Cases rely on common minimal [definitions](definitions.md).

 ## Use Case: Define a Schema